 5. Check with the hotel if they provide a complimentary mobile with a local SIM

 Most of the hotels like Furama Riverfront in Singapore offer a device called ‘Handy’, which is a complimentary mobile with a local SIM mostly kept in the rooms of the guests.
 Having and using these devices instead of your personal ones will help you cut down your roaming charges and stay in touch with your loved ones in the Merlion land.
 Very often, these devices also have plans like free calling and messaging to India or certain other places.
 So, make sure you check with your hotel in advance if they provide a handset like this.
+Having a local sim card is a major requirements while travelling to Singapore, so that you stay connected with your family and friends.

 6. Read about the do’s and don’ts & follow them wisely